-Restricting the location of fast food and other food retail linked with obesity and overweight is another tool that has been employed by cities to promote a healthy food retail environment, and healthy communities.
-For example, in California, Berkeley, Carlsbad, Calistoga, Davis, San Francisco, Solvang, and Westwood Village (Los Angeles) all have legislation that controls fast food establishments.
-These cities (and many others outside California) have used different land use mechanisms in this process, including regulating density, enacting quotas, buffering from other uses (such as schools), and placing bans on fast food establishments in certain areas.

-Especially with "non-traditional" food consumption/retail models, such as farmers' markets or even "entrepreneurial" urban agriculture (urban agriculture operations that intend to generate revenue, sometimes including job training programs) or the Fruteros of East Oakland, creative land use regulatory mechanisms may need to be developed and employed.
+2. McGinnis, J.M., Foege, W.H.
+Actual causes of death in the United States.
+Journal of the American Medical Association.
+270 (1993): 2207-2212 establishments.
+These cities (and many others outside California) have used different land use mechanisms in this process, including regulating density, enacting quotas, buffering from other uses (such as schools), and placing bans on fast food establishments in certain areas.116 Especially with "non-traditional" food consumption/retail models, such as farmers' markets or even "entrepreneurial" urban agriculture (urban agriculture operations that intend to generate revenue, sometimes including job training programs)117 or the Fruteros of East Oakland, creative land use regulatory mechanisms may need to be developed and employed.